jplusplus/detective.io/docs/start-your-investigation.rst

     * - name
       - string
       - The name of your field.
+Special characters and spaces are not allowed here.
 This will be converted to a normalized string, removing special characters and spaces. **This attribute is mandatory**.